shubha1593/fun/README.md

 # fun
-just some fun algorithms i wanted to implement like counting inversions quick sort
+just some fun algorithms i wanted to implement